Home - Dinner - 30-Minute Crispy Breaded Chicken Breast Cutlets

 Yummmm: Golden panko-crusted chicken, coated in crunchy crumbs, is such a tasty contrast of hot, crispy chicken with tender white meat.

 I grew up eating classic Italian chicken recipes that we ate at home or at neighborhood Italian restaurants.
-I loved a tender, slow-cooked chicken cacciatore, a plate of savory chicken mozzarella coated in savory tomato sauce and topped with melty cheese, or simple chicken saltimbocca in a butter sauce.
+I loved slow-cooked chicken cacciatore, or chicken saltimbocca in a buttery sauce.

-The issue with those old-school chicken dinner ideas for a baked chicken cutlet is that the chicken is usually coated in white flour and fine breadcrumbs — and then deep-fried.
-The result is often gummy and hard to digest.
-Not exactly what you’d expect in a healthful menu plan.
+The issue for me with old-school chicken cutlets is that the chicken is usually coated in white flour and fine breadcrumbs — and then deep-fried.
+I just don’t have the bandwidth.

-My breaded chicken breast recipe is a very lightened-up version —the chicken turns out with a clean, crisp texture cooked in extra-virgin olive oil.
-It tastes bright and fresh topped with a squeeze of lemon, shaved Parmesan cheese and arugula greens on top.
+My shortcut breaded chicken breast recipe turns out with a clean, crisp texture cooked in extra-virgin olive oil.
+It tastes bright and fresh, similar to my lemon chicken piccata.
+I top it off with a squeeze of lemon, shaved Parmesan cheese and arugula greens.

 Raw chicken breasts on a plate surrounded by eggs, panko crumbs, chopped parsley and grated cheese.